from the archive, 2017

 Acknowledging a conflict is the first hurdle to starting out on a productive pathway of conflict resolution.

 At this point we are not concerned with analysing the causes of human conflict, but with registering the simple fact in consciousness “I have a conflict”.
 A condition of dis-ease or dis-content can mask a conflict.
 Barring a state of complete emotional dissociation, it is generally not difficult to acknowledge to oneself that one is upset; that things are not right.
 With a mild conflict, things may not be quite right.
-Resolving to address the conflict in an appropriate place, like the ICR Conflict Resolution Workshop, one must first acknowledge it to oneself.
+Resolving to address the conflict in an appropriate place, like an ICR Conflict Resolution Workshop, one must first acknowledge it to oneself.

 We live in a polite society, which is good for maintaining civic peace and order, but can make awkward the owning of conflict - because nobody particularly wants to be the person guilty of “disturbing the peace”, or of indulging an “unnecessary drama”.
 Psychological balance requires a dedicated place where it is positively advisable to disturb the fragile peace in the interests of a deeper peace; a place where every opportunity for drama is necessary.